AllenNeuralDynamics/aind-smartspim-pipeline/README.md

 to use on your cluster.
 > The same partition should be also indicated as the `queue` argument in the `pipeline/nextflow_slurm_custom.config` file!

+---
+**NOTE**

+> The following pipeline parameters are used for Nextflow: PIPELINE_PATH, DATA_PATH, RESULTS_PATH, WORKDIR.
+The rest of the parameters are used for each of the image processing steps in the pipeline.
+---